realty

 Summary

-What style should we adopt in 2024?
+What style should you choose in 2024?